 2009-2010 Concert Season

-(Lisa Bielawa will spend this season composing in Italy, as a 2009 Rome Prize winner in Musical Composition.)
+(Lisa Bielawa will spend this season composing in Italy, as a 2009 Rome Prize winner in Musical Composition.
+Keep up with her via her bi-weekly "Lend Me Your Ears" installments on Q2's blog, Do You Q2.)

 Saturday, September 5, 2009 PARIS